 Preliminary Section: My 1 Year Leangains Results – A Fat Loss Cut With Before and After Pictures

 The initial burning question is, obviously, does Leangains actually work?
-And of course that’s fair to ask – there are too many branded health & fitness programs out there that are bogus.
+And of course that’s fair to ask – there are too many branded health and fitness programs out there that are bogus.

 The answer is yes, it does.

 You can see some of Martin’s client results here.

 Leangains was also my program of choice for fixing the fat problem I had.
 I don’t use the program anymore, but it certainly did work.
 I’ll let my progress pictures speak for themselves:

 The extended answer to the question, with a caveat, though, is that yes, Leangains does work, but that no, it’s not magic.